Book a Test Drive

 Note: Scooters purchased over the internet will not be serviced by any of our stores unless the scooter is purchased from Scooters Australia and has a valid serial number listed on our data base.
 This applies particularly to Luggie scooters.

 Punctures seldom occur.
 But if they do, they can be fixed by local garage, most road services (eg NRMA, RACQ, RACV, etc) or by a Scooters Australia service person.
 Some models come with solid foam filled tyres, thus eliminating the problem.
 However, the ride is a bit rougher.
-We have available a system of puncture proofing that can be installed during pre-delivery for approximately $80 per scooter.
-Tyres and tubes can be purchased from Scooters Australia.
+Tyres and tubes can be purchased from Scooters Australia on-line HERE.

 In general terms there is little difference between three or four wheel mobility scooters in terms of stability.
 Generally width and low centre of gravity are the most important factors for any scooter.
 Three wheel scooters are more manoeuvrable in a tight situation and have more leg room, but a four wheel scooter is marginally more stable in rougher terrain or where there are tight corners on a slope.
 If a person has had experience in riding a bicycle in their youth, a three wheeler will probably be more useful due to its versatility.
 However, if a person is not confident with driving or balance, then a four wheel scooter would be more suitable because of its better stability.